dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 You have been unwittingly using launches when running the samples so far.
-The menu item mini.html is a launch that Dart Editor automatically created when you ran the application for the first time in the previous section.
+The menu item `mini.html from mini` is a launch that Dart Editor automatically created when you ran the application for the first time in the previous section.